-10 Goal Name Security Deposit Assistance Goal Description Annually up to \$200,000 of HOME funds will be utilized to assist approximately 315 individuals and families with security deposit assistance keeping them from homelessness.
-11 Goal Name Homebuyer Assistance Goal Description Annually up to \$200,000 of HOME funds is set-aside to assist homebuyers with downpayment assistance with the purchase of a single family home.
-Housing Opportunity Funds will also be utilized for this activity, with an estimated \$100,000.
-It is anticipated that 30 households will be assisted.
-12 Goal Name Community Development Goal Description GOED will award grants to eligible activities that will improve community development and enhance the lives of those residents living there.
+6 Goal Name Provide homeownership opportunities Goal Description Provide homeownership opportunities to 5 households annually through the use of HOME funds with new construction or renovation and resale of existing single family homes.
+By regulation, the Housing Trust Fund program can assist with homeownership opportunities.
+Due to limitation of serving extremely low-income households, South Dakota has made the determination to not allocate HTF for homeownership activities.
+7 Goal Name Homeowner Rehabilitation Goal Description Provide funding opportunities to assist 50 homeowners annually with rehabilitation activities with HOME funds.
+Additional resources that do exist in the state are USDA Rural Development, and SDHDA's CHIP program.
+8 Goal Name Security Deposit Assistance Goal Description Annually up to \$300,000 of HOME funds will be utilized to assist approximately 315 individuals and families with security deposit assistance keeping them from homelessness.
+9 Goal Name Homebuyer Assistance Goal Description Annually up to \$200,000 of HOME funds is set-aside to assist homebuyers with gap financing assistance with the purchase of a single family home.
+It is anticipated that 8 households will be assisted.

+10 Goal Name Community Development Goal Description GOED will award grants to eligible activities that will improve community development and enhance the lives of those residents living there.
 Community development improvements will primarily be awarded for infrastructure such as water, wastewater, and storm sewer systems.
 Included with these types of project would be restoration of streets, sidewalks, and gutters that would have been removed or damaged during replacement of any below grade infrastructure.
-Other community development activities will consist of neighborhood facilities, youth centers, senior centers, broadband expansion, places that provide community safety measures such as fire halls and abuse shelters.
+Other community development activities will consist of neighborhood facilities, youth centers, senior centers, places that provide community safety measures such as fire halls and abuse shelters.
 Any eligible activity meeting community development needs will be considered.
 Determining goals for community development projects is difficult not knowing when a community will decide to upgrade old existing infrastructure or needing to upgrade or construct new community facilities.
 The State of South Dakota anticipates 8-12 applicants being awarded funding each year for community development projects.
 Number of persons to benefit will depend greatly on the size of the communities applying.
 Any funds remaining in other accounts will be rolled into community development in order to maintain timely distribution.
-13 Goal Name Economic Development Goal Description GOED will fund a special project account with \$500,000 from the annual HUD allocation each year.
+11 Goal Name Economic Development Goal Description GOED will fund a special project account with \$500,000 from the annual HUD allocation each year.
 The goal will be job creation when granting funds from this account.
 The number of jobs created will determine the amount of the award.
 For every \$25,000 of grant funding, one permanent job must be created.
+12 Goal Name Workforce Training Goal Description The CDBG Program could allow up to a maximum of 15% of yearly allocation to be utilized to train low- and moderate-income individuals annually.
+Demand for this activity has decreased with other programs offering workforce training in SD.
+We are setting aside \$400,000 to train up to 200 individuals each year.